DragonMeme/terraform-linux-vm-azure/README.md

 9.)
 Now you have a desktop interface to operate with.

-6.)
-IMPORTANT: `terraform destroy` after use and do not close terminal while destroying is on progress.
+10.)
+IMPORTANT: `terraform destroy` if not going to be used and do not close terminal while destroying is on progress.

 ### Ubuntu 18.04:
 Preparation: You will have to extract from the downloaded `.tar.gz` file first and then move the `terraform` file to `/usr/local/bin/`.
 Command to do this is: